Charlesss10/my-simpsons-quotes/README.md

 # Simpsons Quotes App
 This is my first time ever creating a JavaScript web application using React and AWS Amplify.
-I'm very excited to kick off this proje8ct.
+I'm very excited to kick off this project.

 ## App Url Test(Vercel):
 https://My-Simpsons-Quotes-App.vercel.app/